MBZou/CMU-Course-Guide/README.md

-# Guide to ECE and CS at CMU
+# Guide to Courses at CMU

 Classes at CMU can be hard.
 This guide is to give some insight on what to expect from the core classes from the ECE and CS programs at CMU.